irdest/irdest/docs/website/content/home/about.md

 Meshing_Title: How does Irdest work?
 Meshing: |

-    At the heart of an Irdest network sits *Ratman, a router that runs on phones, computers, laptops,* and other devices.
+    At the heart of an Irdest network sits Ratman, a *router application* that runs on phones, computers, laptops, and other devices.
 Different Ratman instances can be connected over a wide range of connection types.

     Communicating between Ratman instances works seemlessly, the same way as devices on a WiFi network can, with the added ability to